Omkar1634/CE901/README.md

-Clone the repository
-Run flutter pub get to install dependencies
-After that you run flutter run
+First, clone the repository.
+Then use Flutter Pub to install dependencies.

-Run the app on an emulator or physical device
+Finally, run the app on an emulator or physical device by executing a flutter run.